evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Standard_Range/_index.md

 The vehicle supports fast DC charging with a maximum power of 250 kW.
 Charging from 0% to 100% takes approximately 53 minutes, while a more typical scenario from 10% to 80% takes 28 minutes with an average charging speed of 82 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 0% to 47%.
 This results in an effective charging speed, including time lost, of 87 kW, with each charging session taking about 18 minutes and 46 seconds.

-In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 19.5 kWh/100 km, the trip would take approximately 9 hours and 56 minutes.
-This journey would require five charging stops from 0% to 51%, with a total charging time of 97 minutes.
+In a 1000 km challenge at a constant speed of 120 km/h (75 mph) with an assumed consumption rate of 19.5 kWh/100 km, the trip would take about 9 hours and 56 minutes, requiring five charging stops from 0% to 51%, totaling 97 minutes of charging time.

 ### BYD LFP Europa/China market